 Students are responsible for knowing and completing all requirements of their chosen degree program.
 The aim and purpose of academic advising is to assist students in career planning, meeting the requirements of the degree program and in interpreting College policy regarding academic requirements.

-Students should see an adviser whenever questions arise concerning their academic programs.
-Students are encouraged to seek advisement with their assigned academic adviser at least two times per year, particularly, when registering for the senior year.
+Students should see an advisor whenever questions arise concerning their academic programs.
+Students are encouraged to seek advisement with their assigned academic advisor at least two times per year, particularly, when registering for the senior year.

 Credit earned in courses below the 100 level may not be applied toward the degree offered by the College of Public Affairs and Community Service.

 Any restrictions noted specifically by departments.
 Credit towards the degree may be earned in only one course, including honors sections, from each group of courses listed below: